-Jira accessibility project / JIRJA11Y-1 Add underline links 8 Edit Q Add comment Assign More V In Progress ss 💙 Admin 👻 < 🏠 Export 👻 ш ✓ Details People 2 Type: 🔽 Task Resolution: Unresolved Assignee: 👧 Captain Joe Priority: = Medium Assign to me 12 Labels: accessibility design-ready-for-dev Reporter: 😡 Master Engineer Votes: 0 Vote for this issue Description Watchers: 1 Stop watching this issue 63 Links should always look like links, and nothing else should.
-Users r like links but are not.
-They will also be frustrated if they have to mo links. ve then mouse an over the p age dying to discover links that do not look like ✓ Dates Ë Source WebAIM Created: Yesterday 12:55 PM 0 WCAG 2.0 requirements for body text links that are not underlined by default: Updated: Just now The link text must have a 3:1 contrast ratio from the surroun.
-The link must present a "non-color designator" (typically the e) on both mouse hover and keyboard focus.
-Development -,,, 2 commits Latest 28/N 1ay/12 10:57 PM
+Jira accessibility project / IIRJA11Y-1

+Add underline links

+8 < 🏦 Export 👻

+ш ✓ Details People

+2 Type: Task Resolution: Unresolved Assignee: 👧 Captain Joe

+Priority: Assign to me

+12 Labels: accessibility design-ready-for-dev Reporter: 😡 Master Engineer

+Votes: 0 Vote for this issue

+✓ Description Watchers: 1 Stop watching this issue

+63 Links should always look like links, and nothing else should.
+Users might get frustrated if they try to click on textual phrases or graphics that look like links but are not.
+They will also be frustrated if they have to move their mouse all over the page trying to discover links that do not look like

+links. ✓ Dates

+Ê Source WebAIM Created: Yesterday 12:55 PM

+0 WCAG 2.0 requirements for body text links that are not underlined by default: Updated: Just now

+The link text must have a 3:1 contrast ratio from the surrounding non-link text.
+The link must present a "non-color designator" (typically the introduction of the underline) on both mouse hover and keyboard focus. ✓ Development

+2 commits Latest 28/May/12 10:57 PM